 Argument Passing by Position and by Name

-When you call a Sub or Function procedure, you can pass arguments by position — in the order in which they appear in the procedure's definition — or you can pass them by name, without regard to position.
+When you call a Sub or Function procedure, you can pass arguments by position — that is, in the order in which they appear in the procedure's definition — or you can pass them by name, without regard to position.

 When you pass an argument by name, you specify the argument's declared name followed by a colon and an equal sign (:=), followed by the argument value.
 You can supply named arguments in any order.